HelenHelene/eportfolio/module/OOP_Assignment1.md

 <img src="OOP_Assignment1_StateMach.jpg?raw=true">
 <br><br>

 #### Conclusion
-This design proposal outlines the capabilities and structure of the software that supports the operation of a driverless car.  take into account potential future growth, changes and expansion, the software is designed throught the use of object-oriented program(OOP).
+This design proposal outlines the capabilities and structure of the software that supports the three selected operations of a driverless car.
+With consideration for potential future growth, changes, and expansion, the software is designed using object-oriented programming (OOP) principles.
 The incorporation of UML models facilitates the design and implementation process.
 By incorporating key features and functionalities, the software aims to ensure safe and efficient autonomous driving.

+#### Remark on this proposal
+It  should  be  noted  that  there  is a  discrepancy  in  the  word  count  requirement  for  the proposal, as specified in different sessions.
+While the Assessment Requirement specifies a  500-word  limit,  the  Grading  Criteria  requests  an  equivalent  of  1000  words.
+As  the Grading Criteria lacks clear instructions, this proposal will primarily adhere to the 500-word requirement mentioned in the Assessment Requirement, without considering this remark and reference.

 <br><br>